 Over time, Google has learned how the average consumer behaves and has adapted their search results to produce zero-click results in the form of featured snippets, Google My Business listings and answer boxes.
 While this be beneficial to the searcher, it makes it all the more difficult for web sites to capture that coveted organic search results space.
-In the following infographic, explore some ways how local businesses can stand out in zero-click SERPs.

 Voice search is growing rapidly which has marketers scrambling to make sure their content can be served up for voice searches.
 It is expected that by 2020, 50% of all searches will be conducted by voice.
 Creating optimized content which can rank well in voice search results is now a goal of many SEOs and content marketers.

 Lessons from Instagram and Tinder: Preventing a Brand Image Meltdown With Online Reputation Management

 Customers and their opinions are the primary movers of your brand’s reputation.
 Listening to what they say, especially on social media, gives you insights on how to keep your image clean.